craigatk/maestro-gradle-plugin/README.md

 }
 ```

+Please see the Gradle plugin portal for the latest version: https://plugins.gradle.org/plugin/com.atkinsondev.maestro

 Next, add a task to your build file such as the following - replacing "src/maestro/flows" with the directory containing your flow files:

 ```groovy